Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-We wrote down this bimodule using the diagram on the Figure \ref{fig:heegard_diagram_id_bounded} (three intersections on the left side of the diagram are omitted for generators $z_1,z_2,c_1,c_2,t_1,t_2,w_1,w_2$), which is essentially Heegaard diagram from Figure \ref{fig:heegard_diagram_id} but with perturbed $\beta$ curves so that there are no periodic domains. \end{computation}
+The bounded model was guessed based on the diagram in Figure~\ref{fig:heegard_diagram_id_bounded} (three intersections on the left side of the diagram are omitted for generators $z_1,z_2,c_1,c_2,t_1,t_2,w_1,w_2$), which is the Heegaard diagram from Figure~\ref{fig:heegard_diagram_id} but with perturbed blue curves so that there are no periodic domains.

 \Needspace{8\baselineskip}